prateek3255/blog/src/blog/integrating-recaptcha-with-nextjs.md

 thumbnail: integrating-recaptcha-with-nextjs.png
 author: Prateek Surana
 tags:
-  - Next.js
+  - next-js
-  - React
+  - react
-  - Tutorial
+  - tutorial
 ---
 In this post on integrating reCAPTCHA with Next.js, we will be looking at what is a CAPTCHA, how does it work and why you might need it.
 Then we'll work on a demo to illustrate how you can take advantage of Next.js features to integrate it nicely with your website.